MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataServiceLegacy.md

    ![Get data in Power BI Desktop.](media/common-data-service/get-data.png)

 3. Enter the Common Data Service (Legacy) environment URL of the data you want to load.
 Use the format https://\<_yourenvironmentid_>.crm.dynamics.com/.
-More information: [Finding your Dataverse environment URL](#finding-your-dataverse-environment-url)
+More information: [Finding your Dataverse environment URL](#finding-your-common-data-service-legacy-environment-url)

    ![Server URL selection.](media/common-data-service/enter-url.png)

-   You can also choose **Advanced options** to enter more optional connection information.
-More information: [Connect using advanced options](#connect-using-advanced-options)

-4. Once you're done, select **OK**.
+   When the table is loaded in the Navigator dialog box, by default the columns in the table are reordered in alphabetical order by the column names.
+If you don't want the columns reordered, in the advanced settings enter **false** in **Reorder columns**.

+   Also when the table is loaded, by default if the table contains any picklist fields, a new column with the name of the picklist field with **_display** appended at the end of the name is added to the table.
+If you don't want the picklist field display column added, in the advanced settings enter **false** in **Add display column**.

+   When you've finished filling in the information, select **OK**.

-5. If this attempt is the first time you're connecting to this site, select **Sign in** and input your credentials.
+4. If this attempt is the first time you're connecting to this site, select **Sign in** and input your credentials.
 Then select **Connect**.

    ![Sign in to this site.](media/common-data-service/sign-in.png)

-6. In **Navigator**, select the data you require, then either load or transform the data.
+5. In **Navigator**, select the data you require, then either load or transform the data.

    ![Load or transform from navigator.](media/common-data-service/navigator.png)